 - If I am fair to others, they will be fair to me…

-- If I can’t get what I want, then my life will have no meaning…
+- If I can’t get what I want, my life will have no meaning…

 - I always know what is in my best interest…

-- Others must change in order for me to be happy…
+- Others must change for me to be happy…

 - I attract everything that comes my way…